 Timeline of events

 On Aug.
-19, 2011, President Jim Brenneman announced at an all-employee brunch that “America the Beautiful” would be played before select sports events starting in Fall 2011.
-The Board of Directors unanimously endorsed President Brenneman’s decision that the first verse of “America the Beautiful” be played or sung with the U.S. flag present.
+19, 2011, then-president Jim Brenneman announced at an all-employee brunch that “America the Beautiful” would be played before select sports events starting in Fall 2011.
+The Board of Directors unanimously endorsed then-president Brenneman’s decision that the first verse of “America the Beautiful” be played or sung with the U.S. flag present.
 A brief prayer may be offered at the discretion of the coach.
 Read the president’s statement.

 On June 6, 2011, the board’s decision was announced.
-The board, in consultation with President Brenneman, asked the president to find an alternative to playing the National Anthem that fits with sports tradition, that honors country and that resonates with Goshen College’s core values and respects the views of diverse constituencies.
+The board, in consultation with then-president Brenneman, asked the president to find an alternative to playing the National Anthem that fits with sports tradition, that honors country and that resonates with Goshen College’s core values and respects the views of diverse constituencies.

 On Feb.
 13, 2010, the Board of Directors affirmed the decision of the President’s Council (read the press release).
 Because of deeply held and divergent opinions around this decision, the board also asked the college’s leadership to create opportunities for thoughtful and prayerful discernment in ongoing structured dialogue.
 Dialogue took place on and off campus throughout fall 2010 winter and spring of 2011 with key stakeholders (alumni, faculty, staff and students).
 Learn more about this process, the events and committee’s work.
 In early May 2011, the Listen & Learn Steering Committee provided a final report to the Board on the e-survey, the alumni gatherings, and the campus listen and learn events.
 An executive summary and excerpts of the e-survey were made available by the Board.

 On Jan.
-21, 2010, the Goshen College President’s Council, led by President Jim Brenneman, announced that it had decided to allow the Athletic Department to play an instrumental version of the national anthem prior to select sports events starting that spring.
+21, 2010, the Goshen College President’s Council, led by then-president Jim Brenneman, announced that it had decided to allow the Athletic Department to play an instrumental version of the national anthem prior to select sports events starting that spring.
 The decision prompted significant response from those who strongly supported and opposed the decision.

 1894-2009: Goshen College did not play the National Anthem at sporting events, though had no official policy against it.